 Familiar Jerusalem landmarks pass by: the midrahov/Ben Yehuda pedestrian mall, music store, Yoel Salomon neighborhood, Jaffa Street, Mahane Yehuda market, the Central bus station, Independence Park, the historic Palace Hotel.

 The Palace was built in 1929 by the Waqf, Supreme Muslim Council headed by the mufti of Jerusalem, Haj Amin al-Husseini.
 In its day it was a beautiful building with stone carvings and arches, a combination of Moorish, Roman and Arab architecture.
-Today the Reichman Brothers and the Hilton chain are renovating the hotel to the tune of $100 million, to become a Waldorf-Astoria, only the 6th in the world.
+The Reichman Brothers and the Hilton chain renovated the hotel to the tune of $100 million, to become a Waldorf-Astoria, only the 6th in the world.

-Outside the facade of Talitha Kumi (from Mark 5:41) all that is left of the girl’s orphanage and school and the Mashbir (the large department store) Tamar sings HaTikva, the Israeli national anthem to her brother’s electric guitar accompaniment.
-It reminds me of Jimi Hendrix playing the Star Spangled Banner at Woodstock.
+Another scene takes place outside the facade of Talitha Kumi (from Mark 5:41), all that is left of the girl’s orphanage and school and the Mashbir (the large department store) that stood on King George Street where Tamar sings HaTikva, the Israeli national anthem to her brother’s electric guitar accompaniment.
+To me it is reminiscent of Jimi Hendrix playing the Star Spangled Banner at Woodstock (unfortunately, the clip on YouTube has been removed).

 I have a golden retriever, whose name is Sumsum (which is Hebrew for sesame, the seeds that they make tehina from and also a kind of finish on Jerusalem stone which is her color) who is an offspring of one of the dogs who starred in the movie.